 How can I not love Southwest Airlines?

-I'm A-List Preferred, which means I get free internet usage on the plane.
+I travel frequently for work, and this has made me an A-List Preferred member, which means I get free internet usage on the plane.
 They give me a Companion Pass allowing my wife to fly free with me.
 I have Priority Boarding, so I usually get my pick of the litter when it comes to seats.
-Priority Check-In allows me to pass right by many of those poor non-preferreds and go practically right to the front of the security line.
-They have the friendliest staff, extremely flexible policies for rescheduling flights, free peanuts and sodas ... even free checked bags!
+Priority Check-In allows me to pass right by many non-preferreds and go practically right to the front of the security line.
+They have the friendliest staff, extremely flexible policies for rescheduling flights, free peanuts, and sodas... even free checked bags!

 Then, to top it all off, as a thank you for my loyalty and their 10 years of service to the Denver airport, they sent me this really neat hot/cold canister.
 How did they know that I'm in constant need of one of these things?!
 HOW did they know?
 Never have I felt so loved.

 As I was planning flights, I first headed to my beloved Southwest.com, plugged in my optimal flight dates and times, and viewed the results.
 Gulp!
 It was showing $650 for my roundtrip flight.
 I realize it's the holidays, but come on, I'm zipping in and zipping out. $650?
 Really?

 Well, before I bit the bullet and clicked "CONTINUE," I decided it would only be prudent to check out one more airline, so I headed over to Frontier's website.
 Again, I plugged in my dates and times, and boom, $9 out and $165 back!
 I couldn't believe it.
 I thought something MUST be up... and then I was reminded of the famous Frontier "catch."

 They charge for bags.
 They charge for better seats.
 They charge for refunds.
 They charge for carry-ons.
 They charge for checked bags.
 This was exactly what all my friends had complained about with Frontier.
 And now I was jumping on the same bandwagon.